Sex trafficking: Causes

 A complex, interconnected web of political socioeconomic, governmental, and societal factors contribute to sex trafficking.

-Many scholars critique the power hierarchies based on gender, race, and class which underlie economic systems as perpetuators of victims' vulnerability to sex trafficking.
+Many scholars critique the power hierarchies based on gender, race, and class which underlie economic systems as perpetrators of victims' vulnerability to sex trafficking.
 Copley argues that women in underdeveloped countries are powerless due to these hierarchies of power.
 Ideas of gender are thus perpetuated through globalization, leaving women vulnerable.
 Matusek cites masculinity as privileged with power and control in these hierarchies.
 Femininity, she notes, is associated with submissive and passive qualities.
 Femininity's lack of power leaves women to be used by men and consequently be seen as disposable.
 This view of women is perpetuated through the globalization of power hierarchies, which Matusek argues justifies and normalizes violence and power against women.
 This normalization of violence and power is a key player in the existence and continuation of sex trafficking.
 Vesna Nikovic-Ristanovic also cites this normalization of violence and power as a cause of sex trafficking.

 Nikovic-Ristanovic analyzes the role of perceived femininity in women's vulnerability to sex trafficking, by specifically looking at the links between militarism and female sexuality.
 Nikovic-Ristanovic cites a connection between war rapes and forced prostitution and sex trafficking.
 The way women's bodies are used in war relate to the normalization of violence and power against women.
 Nikovic-Ristanovic argues that military presence, even in times of peace, promote ideas of gender which render women vulnerable.
 These ideas concern hegemonic masculinity, which Nikovic-Ristanovic defines as the hyper sexuality of men and the submissiveness or passivity of women and girls.
 Nikovic-Ristanovic notes that the global acceptance of this definition justifies exploitation and violence against women since women are viewed as sex objects for the fulfillment of male's sexual desire.
 This Western ideal of heteronormative sexuality, Nikovic-Ristanovic argues, is also perpetuated through media and advertisements, in which women are encouraged to appear sexually attractive for men.

 Kim Anh Duong argues that social narratives about women which arise from power hierarchies, coupled with women's economic realities, render women vulnerable to exploitation and sex trafficking.
 Duong identifies the prevailing narrative of women as the disadvantaged victim.
 She cites powerlessness as the result of this narrative, which is further perpetuated by social and economic realities which result from development process which leave women dependent on men.
 This overall powerlessness, according to Duong, makes women easy targets of exploitation and violence.

 Susan Tiefenbrun, like Duong, notes women's lower status of power and consequential dependence on men.
 Tiefenbrun, unlike Duong, cites cultural norms as the cause of this vulnerability.
 She argues that cultural norms deprive women of access to and time for receiving an education or learning skills to improve employment opportunities.
 This lack of education and access to employment results in women's dependence on men.
 Tiefenbrun argues that women's dependence renders them more vulnerable to traffickers.